texastribune/aeis/README.md

 Tools for analyzing data from the **Academic Excellence Indicator System** and the **Texas Academic Performance Report**.

+For the 2012-2013 school year and later, see the Texas Academic Performance Reports.

+> The TAPRs were previously known as the Academic Excellence Indicator System (AEIS) Reports.
+Those reports were published from 1990-91 to 2011-12.
+They may be found at the AEIS Archive.

 ### How to Use

 To scrape and download all data from AEIS: